-I am and have always been inspired and motivated by positivity and a can do approach.
-My career has given me the privilege of getting to know people who have or who are coming to terms with overwhelming challenges and I absolutely thrive on supporting and seeing them overcome or come to terms with them.
-Even knowing that I’ve helped someone to have the end of life care that they’ve wanted inspires me.
+It has been such an honour to work in care and if you like people, I would really encourage you to consider it as a career.
+It has given me the privilege of getting to know people who have or who are coming to terms with overwhelming challenges and I absolutely thrive on supporting and seeing them overcome or come to terms with them.
+You really learn what is important in life.

 The services Friends of the Elderly provide are incredibly important.
 At some point in our lives, we will either need care services ourselves or someone we love and support will.
 It could be a neighbour, your child, your parent or your partner.
 That’s why it is important that our services provide care that is tailored to each individuals’ needs.
 I’m delighted to be part of an organisation whose focus is always on the people who use our services and the quality of care that they receive.